Matt Hancock (Neighbours): Creation and casting

 In early 2001, the Neighbours scriptwriters decided to introduce some "new blood" to the show to fill the void left by the temporary departures of six regular characters.
-The writers created and introduced the five strong Hancock family.
-Eldest son Matt, played by Hunt, was the first member of the family to arrive, making his debut on 26 March 2001.
-Matt was Hunt's first television role and the actor relocated from Sydney to Melbourne for filming.
-Matt's arrival followed the departure of Lance Wilkinson (Andrew Bibby).
+The writers created and introduced the five strong Hancock family, with eldest son Matthew, or "Matt", becoming the first member to arrive, shortly after the departure of Lance Wilkinson (Andrew Bibby).
+Swimmer and actor Stephen Hunt was cast as Matt.
+His friend and fellow Neighbours actor Daniel McPherson (Joel Samuels) helped him start his acting career and secure the role of Matt when the role came up.
+Neighbours marked Hunt's first television role and the actor relocated from Sydney to Melbourne for filming.
+Of joining the cast, he stated "Neighbours is a fantastic opportunity and I want to make a really good go of it.
+I was quite ready for something different in my life and I was thrilled when I got the part."
+He said the job had been "a huge learning curve", but he was enjoying it.
+Hunt made his debut as Matt on 26 March 2001.

 In 2002, the entire Hancock family were written out of Neighbours.
 A writer for the Herald Sun said Hunt was disappointed with the decision as he thought the family had great on screen chemistry.
 Hunt explained "The producers decided to write the whole family out, which we were all unhappy about.
 It was disappointing for me because I thought there was so much more they could do with my character.
 But they turned him into the loser of the street."
 In April 2005, Kris Green of Digital Spy reported Hunt would be reprising his role of Matt for Neighbours' 20th anniversary episode, which was broadcast in July of that year.